Altinn/altinn-studio-docs/content/notifications/send-notifications/_index.en.md

 ### Recipient lookup result
 {{% notice warning  %}}
 The recipient lookup result reflects the situation at a specific point in time.
-If the requested send time if significantly later than the time of ordering - the final lookup may have a different result.
+If the requested send time is significantly later than the time of ordering - the final lookup may have a different result.
 The status of a notification order should therefore always be checked after the requested send time to confirm whether or not notifications were successfully generated, sent and delivered.
 {{% /notice %}}